ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 {: faq}
 {: #faq-baas-dr}

-Using the [backup service](/docs/vpc?topic=vpc-backup-service-about), you can regularly back up your volume data based on a schedule you set up.
+Using the [backup service](/docs/vpc?topic=vpc-backup-service-about), you can regularly back up your volume data based on a schedule that you set up.
 You can create backup snapshots as frequently as 1 hour.
+You can also create copies of your backup snapshot in other regions.
 However, the backup service does not provide continual backup with automatic failover.
 Restoring a volume from a backup or snapshot is a manual operation that takes time.
 If you require a higher level of service for automatic disaster recovery, see IBM's [Cloud disaster recovery solutions](https://www.ibm.com/cloud/disaster-recovery).

+### How many copies of my backup can I create in other regions?
+{: faq}
+{: #faq-baas-cross-regional-limits}

+You can copy a backup snapshot from one region to another region, and later use that snapshot to restore a volume in the new region.
+Only one copy of the backup snapshot can exist in each region.
+You can't create a copy of the backup snapshot in the source (local) region.